7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 The tiny picture that accompanies the birth certificate at the bottom, which had become unglued, must have been part of a photoshoot that also produced the pictures below, as her shirt and hairdo are the same.

-Phase I, Exhibit II: Baby Photos
+Exhibit II: Baby Photos

 Gertrude and Helen Skinner, early 1904.
 Note Helen’s stylish middle part.
 It says ‘Age 5 Mo’ in the bottom corner.